roackb2/j2s/README.md

     ```

     There is a shortcut to get one instance using id, above query is equal to
-    `GET hostname/api/users/1`, but this only applies to GET method, and the resulting data would only
+    `GET hostname/api/users/1`, but this only applies to GET method, you could also add the `query` query parameters to it, like `GET hostname/api/users/1?query={"populate":["comments"]}`, and the resulting data would only
     contains an JSON object instead of a list, which is like:

     ```json